Speak to a specialist solicitor at our law firm in North Yorkshire.

 Crombie Wilkinson Solicitors have had their Legal Aid Agency contract renewed to continue to be able to provide legal services to clients who are eligible for legal aid in relation to certain types of family matters.

-Chris Myles, Director and Head of Family Law Team said “I’m pleased to confirm that the firms applications for new legal aid contracts in family law and family mediation has been successful.
+Chris Myles, Director and Head of Family Law Team said “I’m pleased to confirm that the firms applications for new legal aid contracts in family law has been successful.
 We have had to go through an intensive process to make the applications, be granted provisional approval and finally a verification stage.
 All passed with flying colours.”

 “The contract with the Legal Aid Agency means that where appropriate, we can obtain legal aid for our family clients to help them access legal services.
 Our Family Law team handles many legal aid cases for clients each year and our Legal Aid contract renewal ensures we can continue to deliver this service to those in need.”